Ujjwalgutta/HDR_SingleExposure/README.md

 # Deep HDR Video Reconstruction Using Single Exposure
+High dynamic range (HDR) can significantly improve the viewing experience.
+The objective is to predict values of saturated pixels given a Low Dynamic Range video (single exposure) produced by any type of camera/camcorder to produce an HDR video.
+As the amount of available HDR content is limited transfer-learning was utilized, where the weights were pre-trained on a large set of simulated HDR images.

 ## Motivation
 - Reconstruction of saturated image regions to recover lost information.